kionsoftware/kion-cli/README.md

   --account val, -acc val, -a val      Specify which account to target, must be
                                        passed with --car.

+  --alias val, --aka val, -l val       Target account alias, used to bypass
+                                       prompts, must be passed with --car.

   --car val, -c val                    Specify which Cloud Access Role to use,
-                                       must be passed with --account.
+                                       must be passed with --account or --alias.

   --region val, -r val                 Specify which region to target.